roryp/weblogic-on-azure/cluster/README.md

 * The steps in this section use `<your suffix>`.
 The suffix could be your first name such as "reza".
 It should be short and reasonably unique, and less than 10 charracters in length.
 * Create and specify a new resource group named weblogic-cafe-group-`<your suffix>` .
 * Specify the Server name to be weblogic-cafe-db-`<your suffix>`.
-* Specify the Admin username to be postgres.
-* Specify the Password to be Secret123!.
 * Specify the location to be a location close to you.
 * Leave the Version at its default.
 * In Compute + Storage click "Configure Server" then choose Basic.
    * Set vCore to the minimum.
    * Set Storage to the minimum.
    * Click 'OK'
+* Specify the Admin username to be postgres.
+* Specify the Password to be Secret123!.
 * Hit 'Review+create' then 'Create'.
 It will take a moment for the database to deploy and be ready for use.
 * In the portal, go to 'All resources'.
 Enter `<your suffix>` into the filter box and press enter.
 * Find and click on weblogic-cafe-db-`<your suffix>`.
 * Under Settings, open the connection security panel.
    * Toggle "Allow access to Azure services" to "Yes"
-   * Toggle "Disable SSL connection enforcement" to "DISABLED".
+   * Toggle "Enforce SSL connection" to "DISABLED".
    * Hit Save.

 ## Create the WebLogic Cluster on Azure